 StumbleUpon is making a bit of a resurgence recently with a brand new web interface and new mobile apps to play with.
 So, maybe it’s time we take a look at the easiest way to fuel your Stumble-addiction: The good old Firefox extension.

 Get StumbleUpon For Firefox & Customise Appearance

-Download the Firefox StumbleUpon extension from the Firefox directory or from the StumbleUpon downloads page.
+Download the Firefox StumbleUpon extension from the Firefox directory [No Longer Available] or from the StumbleUpon downloads page.
 While you’re there, it’s probably a fun idea to grab the bookmarklet too.
 Just drag it to your bookmarks toolbar.
 To keep track of your favourite sites and your friends, you will need to get an account with StumbleUpon.

 The first thing you’re going to want to do is customise your set-up.
 Personally, I don’t have the patience for a whole toolbar dedicated to StumbleUpon, so I like to have it pop-out when I’m using it.
 It’s also possible to fully customise exactly which icons appear on the toolbar and in which order.
 Plus, you can nominate whether to pre-fetch sites or not in order to make things quicker when Stumbling.

 To change your preferences, head to Tools > Add-Ons and click on “Preferences” for StumbleUpon.
 To set up a toggle button for the StumbleUpon toolbar, ensure “Show Toggle Button” is checked.
 You may need to reload Firefox to see the button.
 Then choose “Drag to Position” in order to choose your positioning of the button and choose from the drop-down menu where you’d like the bulk of StumbleUpon tools to appear.